karmaniverous/stan/.stan/system/parts/90-response-format.md

 - Coverage (first presentation): For every file you add, modify, or delete in this response:
   - Provide a plain unified diff “Patch” that precisely covers those changes.
   - Do not include “Full Listing” blocks by default.
-  - On request or when responding to a patch failure (FEEDBACK), include “Full Listing” blocks for the affected files only (see FEEDBACK exception and “Optional Full Listings” below).
+  - On request or when following a patch failure diagnostics envelope, include “Full Listing” blocks for the affected files only; otherwise omit listings by default.
+See “Patch failure prompts” and “Optional Full Listings,” below.
   - Tool preference & scope:
     - Use File Ops for structural changes (mv/cp/rm/rmdir/mkdirp), including bulk operations; File Ops are exempt from the one‑patch‑per‑file rule.
     - Use Diff Patches for creating new files or changing files in place.